ddhartma/Deep-Reinforcement-Learning-Project-Unity-Banana-DQN/README.md

     $ conda upgrade --all
     ```

 - Optional: In case of trouble add Anaconda to your system path.
-Write in your CLI
+Write in your Command Line Interface (CLI)
     ```
     $ export PATH="/path/to/anaconda/bin:$PATH"
     ```

 ### Clone the project <a name="Clone_the_project"></a>
-- Open your Command Line Interface
+- Open your CLI
 - Change Directory to your project older, e.g. `cd my_github_projects`
-- Clone the Github Project inside this folder with Git Bash (Terminal) via:
+- Clone the Github Project inside this folder via:
     ```
     $ git clone https://github.com/ddhartma/Deep-Reinforcement-Learning-Project-Unity-Banana-DQN.git
     ```